Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Further Discussions and Applications

-According to \cite[Theorem~1]{gu2021optimizing}, if $\lambda$ is a continuous variable and $\mathcal{A}(\lambda)$ and $R(w(\lambda),\lambda)$ are continuous functions, then $F(\lambda)$ is a univariate continuous function of $\lambda$.
-In this case, the coupling in $w(\lambda)$ may pose additional challenges.
-The proposed algorithm needs further adjustment to fit this interesting problem, which is of independent interest in the learning community.

-The main focus of the above application scenarios lies in solving distributed optimization problems with univariate objective functions.
-Hence, the proposed algorithm can be applied.
-The main differences in performance between it and existing algorithms when employed to these scenarios include the acquisition of $\epsilon$-globally optimal solutions of nonconvex problems and reduced costs of queries and communication.

-$\bullet$ \textit{Distributed Data Statistics} In networked system, agents hold a portion of the whole data.
-The goal is to estimate certain global data statistics in a distributed manner.
-Typical examples include \romannumeral1) estimating a global probability density function (PDF)\cite{li2021consensus}, which is a univariate function while considering a specific random variable, and \romannumeral2) estimating a separable functional $T(P)$ (e.g., entropy) of an unknown discrete distribution $P=(p_1,p_2,\ldots)$\cite{wu2021polynomial}, where $T(P) = \sum_{j} f(p_j)$ for some univariate function $f$.
-Instead of transmitting plenty of local data directly, agents can solve problems with a low communication cost by exploiting approximations of local PDFs or functions $f$ and utilizing consensus-based fusion of local information, as explored in \cite{li2021consensus,wu2021polynomial}.
+\textit{Distributed data statistics}: In a networked system, agents hold a portion of the whole data.
+The goal is to estimate global data statistics in a distributed manner.
+Typical examples include \romannumeral1) estimating a global probability density function (PDF), which is a univariate function for a specific random variable, and \romannumeral2) estimating a separable functional $T(P)$ (e.g., entropy) of an unknown discrete distribution $P=(p_1,p_2,\ldots)$\cite{wu2021polynomial}, where $T(P) = \sum_{j} f(p_j)$ for some univariate function $f$.
+Instead of directly transmitting plenty of local data, agents can solve problems with a low communication cost by exploiting approximations of local PDFs or functions $f$ and utilizing consensus-based fusion of local information.